 Once an investor has completed their research and decided the IPO is worth investing in, they can choose to put forward and offer, but only if they qualify under one or more of the offer scenarios mentioned earlier.

 Once the company has received all offers from eligible investors, it commences the process known as the bookbuild.
 The completion of the bookbuild will inform investors on how many shares they have been allocated and at what price.
 Following the bookbuild process and upon completion of all regulatory steps, the company will eventually list on the secondary market or also known as the stock market, where its shares can be bought or sold by the general public.

-Wise-owl’s weekly series called 'Float Watch' provides independent coverage of IPO's on the Australian Securities Exchange.
-The aim is to condense the 300 page prospectus into a concise one page analysis that every retail investor can understand.
-Each report receives a numerical rating out of five which gives the reader an understanding about the outlook of the respective IPO.
+Wise-owl’s weekly series called ‘Float Watch’ provides independent coverage of IPO’s on the Australian Securities Exchange.
+The aim is to condense the 300-page prospectus into a concise one-page analysis that every retail investor can understand.
+Each report receives a numerical rating out of five which gives the reader an understanding of the outlook of the respective IPO.
 Our subscribers can log on to the portal to view all present and past ‘Float Watch’ reports.
 If you are not a subscriber, please feel free to sign up for a free trial or call 1300 306 308 for more information about IPOs.